Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Words as the Quanta of Human Language

-These last five highest energy levels, from $E_{538}$ to $E_{542}$, corresponding respectively to the cogniton in states {\it Whishing}, {\it Word}, {\it Worse}, {\it Year} and {\it You've}, all have a number of appearance of `one time' in the story.
+These last five highest energy levels, from $E_{538}$ to $E_{542}$, corresponding respectively to the cogniton in states {\it Whishing}, {\it Word}, {\it Worse}, {\it Year}, and {\it You've}, words that all appear just once in the story.
 They do however radiate with different energies, but the story is not giving us enough information to determine whether {\it Whishing} is radiating with lower energy as compared to {\it Year} or vice versa.
-Since this does not play a role in our actual analysis, we have ordered them alphabetically.
+Since this has no effect on our actual analysis, we have ordered them alphabetically.
 So, different words which radiate with different energies that appear an equal number of times in this specific Winnie the Pooh story will be classified from lower to higher energy levels alphabetically.

-In the column `Energies from data $E(E_i)$', we represent $E(E_i)$, the `amount of energy radiated by the Winnie the Pooh story by the cognitons of a specific word, hence of a specific energy level $E_i$'.
+In the column `Energies from data $E(E_i)$', we represent $E(E_i)$, the `amount of energy radiated in the Winnie the Pooh story by the cognitons of a specific word, hence of a specific energy level $E_i$'.
 The formula for this amount is given by

 the product of the number $N(E_i)$ of cognitons in the state of the word with energy level $E_i$ multiplied by the amount of energy $E_i$ radiated by such a cogniton in that state.
-In the last row of Table \ref{piglethaffalunmp}, we give the {\it Totalities}, namely in the column `Appearance numbers $N(E_i)$' of this last row the total number of words